January 4: Joan appears on the television show "General Electric Theater" in the episode "And One Was Loyal."

 October 20: Joan attends a Washington Board of Trade dinner at the Statler Hotel in Washington, D.C.
 During the dinner, Joan, along with 187 other women, are granted memberships.

-October 29: Joan has a cocktail dates with New York friends Paulette and Erick Newman.
+October 29: Joan has a cocktail date with New York friends Paulette and Erick Newman.

 November or December: Joan travels to Canada.

-December: Joan travels to Florida for the Israel Bond Drive.
+Early December: Joan travels to Miami, Florida for the Israel Bond Drive.
+During her visit in Miami, Joan stays at the Fontainebleau Hotel.

 Mid-December: Joan and her daughter, Cathy and Cindy, celebrate the holidays in the Carolinas.
 According to Joan, she went quail and dove shooting during the trip.